spanichella/change-analyzer-maven/README.md

 **Step 1**

-Go to your account and generate a _personal access token_ (if you already have it, make sure it has all necessary permissions - see below):
+Go to your account and generate a _personal access token classic_ (if you already have it, make sure it has all necessary permissions - see below):

   1. Follow the instructions [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)

   2. In step 6 of the above instructions set the token name to `github-ChangeAnalysis` or any other of your choice

-  3. In step 13 of the above instructions set at least the following permissions: `repo`, `read:packages`
+  3. In step 7 of the above instructions set at least the following permissions: `repo`, `read:packages`

 **Step 2**